mrad201/Professional-Practice/README.md

 Agency holds and stores personal information of users.
 Information stored should be safe from loss, modification or misuse unless stated by the individual and/or agency.

 Two actionable items for this principal would be:
-- [ ] User is informed where information will be stored
+- [ ] User is informed where their information will be stored within the agency.
-- [ ] User information must be stored safe so it can not be modified or misused
+- [ ] User information must be stored safe so it can not be modified or misused.

 ### Principal 6